OpenPrinting/cups/drivers.md

 ---

-After much discussion within Apple and OpenPrinting, we decided to deprecate support for raw queues and printer drivers starting with CUPS 2.3 in 2019, and to work to develop and maintain a collection of *Printer Applications* that support the printers still requiring those printer drivers.
+After much discussion within Apple and OpenPrinting, we decided to deprecate support for raw queues with CUPS 2.2 in 2018 and printer drivers starting with CUPS 2.3 in 2019.
+We also decided to develop and maintain a collection of *Printer Applications* that support the printers still requiring printer driver software.

 Printers supporting the various Internet Printing Protocol (IPP) "driverless" printing standards will continue to function without change, with Printer